 |Develop an Implementation Plan||Includes cost estimates, potential funding sources and a phasing plan||May-July 2014|

 |Public Meetings||Public meetings will be held at two points during concept development: |

 Meeting #1: April 24, April 26, May 1

 Meeting #2: summer 2014 (dates TBD)

 Roadway Design Options Report

 Additional materials will be posted as they become available.

-The City will present draft concepts at a series of public meetings in April 2014 and the Final Corridor Concept in the summer of 2014.
+Download meetings flyer.
+The City will present the Final Corridor Concept at a series of public meetings in the summer of 2014.
 Dates and times of public meetings will be announced on this website.
 Please send an email to Jamie Parks if you would like to be added to the email list for project updates.